Schedule time on campus!

 Krefting's FYE Seminar enjoys a sit-down meal with

 President Glotzbach and his wife, Marie.

-To help them prepare the meal, Skidmore President Phil Glotzbach and wife Marie courageously allowed the students to commandeer their personal kitchen at Scribner House (the president’s residence, named for the College’s founder, Lucy Skidmore Scribner).
+To help them prepare the meal, Skidmore President Phil Glotzbach and wife Marie allowed the students to commandeer their personal kitchen at Scribner House (the president’s residence, named for College founder Lucy Skidmore Scribner).
 Later, Krefting and students enjoyed a sit-down meal with the Glotzbachs in their dining room.

 That’s a major reason Skidmore developed its First-Year Experience program in 2005.
 FYE features: